Defend Democracy: What?

 Defend Democracy: Why?

+The need for an organisation like Defend Democracy has never been more evident.
 Democracy is under pressure worldwide, even in countries where we took it for granted.
 For years, there has been:

-1) foreign interference in our democracies
+1) foreign interference in our democracies, also known as hybrid threats to democracy

 3) technological threats to democracy